naoshibaikyu/superbuddn/epilogues/artfight2024.md

 Nadine Glad: Hehe.

 Arrietty: I actually have some interesting plans next year regarding the roster.
-I plan to bring in at least two new characters into the mix.
+I also plan to bring in at least two new characters into the mix.

+Nadine Happy: I wonder who they are...
+Wait, you aren't talking about...?

+Clara: That'll be interesting if it's who we think they are...

+Arrietty Happy: Just wait until next year!
+Hehe

 Selena: Oh hey, I just got a message from Eris and Scruffy that we're invited for some 10-player Saturn Bomberman session.